dwhelan/bonfire/README.md

   - replaces ABNF with Elixir equivalents
   - using AST may not work due to explicitness of white space handling in ABNF
   - might be better to build a CODEC to parse ABNF
-  - table below in ABNF order of operations
+  - table below in ABNF order of operations shows a pre-parse that would allow `quote do end` to work

  | ABNF    | String replacement | As operator | AST handling |
  |:--- |:--- |:--- |:--- |